Yandere Simulator

-Yandere Simulator is an upcoming stealth action video game for Windows.
+Yandere Simulator is an upcoming stealth action video game developed by YandereDev for Windows.
 The story follows obsessively lovesick schoolgirl Ayano Aishi, nicknamed "Yandere-chan", who takes it upon herself to eliminate (through either violent or non-violent means) anyone she believes attracting the attention of her "senpai", Taro Yamada.
 A 1980s-set prequel game mode, Yandere Simulator: 1980s Mode, following the similar story of Ayano's parents, was soft-launched on October 10, 2021.
 The non-canon Yandere Simulator: Mission Mode follows Ayano as an assassin pursued by a hunter named Nemesis.

 The game began development in 2014 by YandereDev, an American independent game studio led by Alex Mahan, previously known for work as associate designer of the fighting game Girl Fight.
-It achieved significant of attention online the following year, leading to millions of downloads of pre-release versions of the game, as well as crossovers and spin-offs.
-Yandere Simulator has also endured a lengthy development and been subject to several controversies.
+The game achieved a considerable amount of attention online the following year, leading to millions of downloads of pre-release versions of the game, as well as crossovers and spin-offs.
+The game has endured a lengthy development and been subject to several controversies.

 Plot and gameplay

 Yandere-chan (Ayano Aishi) with high sanity (above) and low sanity (below).
-In Yandere Simulator, the player's actions directly influence Ayano's mental state, represented by the "sanity" meter.
-Performing violent acts such as murder, especially in the presence of witnesses or without disposing of evidence, causes a drop in sanity.
-As Ayano's sanity decreases, her posture, facial expressions, and animations become visibly more deranged and erratic.
-The game's visual effects—including screen distortions, red-tinted filters, and darker shading—intensify to match her psychological deterioration.
-Additionally, the background music shifts to reflect her unstable mental state, adding an immersive audio cue that mirrors the player's choices.
-Sanity can be restored through specific actions such as bathing, changing clothes, or using the "Laugh" mechanic to calm herself.
+Performing murder results in loss of sanity, making Yandere-chan look increasingly disturbed and unstable, with the game's graphics and background music also reflecting the changes.

 202X Mode

-In 202X Mode, the main story mode of Yandere Simulator, the player assumes the role of Ayano Aishi—nicknamed "Yandere-chan” and originally voiced by Michaela Laws—an apathetic, monoromantic asexual high school student.
-Ayano suffers from a condition known as the "Aishi Condition", a hereditary trait affecting all members of her family that renders them emotionally numb until they encounter their one true love.
-She becomes emotionally fixated on a fellow student named Taro or Taeko Yamada (depending on player preference), who is always referred to as "Senpai" in-game.
-Senpai is voiced by Austin Hively (male version, Taro) and Michaela Laws (female version, Taeko).
-Ayano believes Senpai is the only cure for her emotional emptiness.

-Over the course of ten in-game weeks—while her parents are away investigating a figure known as "The Journalist"—Ayano must eliminate a series of romantic rivals who fall in love with Senpai.
-To assist her, Ayano receives support from Info-chan, a mysterious information broker voiced by Cayla Martin, Megan Souza, and Amberleigh Elderweb.
-Each week introduces a new rival with a distinct personality and behavior pattern, requiring the player to adapt strategies to eliminate them.